kota999/gorm/README.md

 Infomation :

-* The config file of rt is $HOME/.rt, your trash-box path is written by .rt .
+* The config file of gorm is $HOME/.gorm, your trash-box path is written by .gorm .
 And the default trash-box directory is $HOME/.trashbox .

-* In backup to your trash-box directory, rt command avoid fileName dupication .
+* In backup to your trash-box directory, gorm command avoid fileName dupication .
 If there is a file test.txt and your command is

-        rt test.txt
+        gorm test.txt

-    , rt command backup test.txt to test.txt.1 .
+    , gorm command backup test.txt to test.txt.1 .
 And likewise, exist also test.txt.1 in your trash-box, backup test.txt to test.txt.2 .

 * This command is not support the composition of multiple options, such as -rv.